National in power

 The first member of the British royal family to visit New Zealand was Alfred, Queen Victoria’s second son, in 1869–71.
 In 1901 the Duke and Duchess of York toured, the first visit by a future monarch (George V).
 In 1920 the Prince of Wales (who became, briefly, Edward VIII) dropped by and in 1927 the Duke and Duchess of York paid a visit.
 But it was not until 1953 that New Zealand hosted a reigning monarch.
 The people greeted the freshly crowned Queen Elizabeth II with delirious enthusiasm.
 Towns and cities were decorated and huge crowds turned out.

 Britain joined the European Economic Community in 1973.
 New Zealand had already diversified its export trade, but the loss of an assured market for farm products was a blow.
-The first oil shock of 1973 contributed to the fall of the Labour government in 1975, led until his death by Norman Kirk.
+The first oil shock of 1973 contributed to the fall in 1975 of a Labour government which had been led until his death by Norman Kirk.
 After the second oil shock of 1978, the National government of Robert Muldoon tried to keep New Zealand prosperous by so-called ‘think big’ industrial and energy projects, and farm subsidies.
 The economy faltered as the fall of oil prices in the early 1980s made these schemes unsound.
 Inflation and unemployment mounted.

 The ‘revolution’ of 1984